What if you don’t have an Apple Sport Band to use for sizing?

-When you get your band:
+Things to know when you get your band:

-D: If you wear the band every day and regularly get it sweaty, it WILL stink eventually.
+- If you wear the band every day and regularly get it sweaty, it WILL stink eventually.
 Give it a break now and then; let it air out, especially if you get it sweaty or wet (in short, treat it just like you would a fine pair of shoes, as they are both made from the same premium quality leather, and will unavoidably absorb moisture–you ARE using shoe trees on your good shoes and giving them a break now and then, aren’t you?
 If not, you should feel very very judged by us…ok, not really, but please don’t ever come by the shop and take your shoes off).